kyleochata/voice_agent/README.md

     a. class SecondAgent(Assistant): inorder to get the user_data context into the second agent.
 3. More clear and defined fallback methods for the agents to invoke when information from intake is missing or misrepresented
 4. Separation of code into other files for cleanliness
+5. Caching or converting to a local LLM for api calls to OpenAI run out of their free tier quickly

 ## Key Learnings
 Through this challenge, I've gained: